 Proposed CMS Legislation Cannot be Resuscitated Following the Wall Street Bailout

-CMS made it absolutely clear on a national teleconference on October 1st that it was holding workers’ compensation insurance carriers as sole Responsible Reporting Entities (RRE) and it wasn’t going to let them just walk away and re-delegate responsibility to others.
+CMS made it clear on a national teleconference on October 1st that it was holding workers’ compensation insurance carriers as sole Responsible Reporting Entities (RRE), and it wasn’t going to let them walk away and re-delegate responsibility to others.
 CMS declared that workers’ compensation conditional medical payments remained a “pay and chase” proposition and that CMS was not allowing the responsibility of reporting to be shifted by the insurance industry.

 The tightening of governmental scrutiny is now a predominant theme as the socialization of the insurance industry becomes more apparent, and the existence of workers' compensation as a State based program becomes ever more threatened.
 Both sides of the political aisle are encouraged to look at insurance programs in a new light and make major adjustments as the country's economic viability remains threatened.
 Giving the insurance industry another break by allowing them to shift responsibility back to CMS isn't on the horizon, and the idea can be finally buried.

 The author, Jon L. Gelman, practices law in Wayne, NJ.
 He is the author of NJ Workers’ Compensation Law (Thomson-Reuters) and co-author of the national treatise Modern Workers’ Compensation Law (Thomson-Reuters).
 For over five decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.

 © 2008-2023 Jon L Gelman.
 All rights reserved.